Most people assume that ticks primarily live in wooded areas outdoors, like in forests or parks, but these pests can even live in your own backyard.

 Identifying Ticks on Your Body

 Because these pests are so small, it can be difficult to spot a tick bite immediately.
-But early detection is essential, because as outlined by the CDC, anyone who receives a tick bite is at risk for serious diseases such as:
+But early detection is essential, anyone who receives a tick bite is at risk for serious diseases such as:

 - Lyme disease